SchacterGov/Digital-Service-Standard/README.md

 decommissioned.
 It’s not the same role as a project manager.

 A product is anything created for a defined group of users.
-In this standard, product refers to any online information or transactional service used by the people of Ontario.
+In this standard of greatness, product refers to any online information or transactional service used by the people of Ontario.

 ### Why it matters